Chuck Schumer: Early life and education (1950–1974)

-Schumer was born on 23 November 1950 in Midwood, Brooklyn, the son of Selma (née Rosen) and Abraham Schumer.
+Schumer was born on November 23, 1950, in Midwood, Brooklyn, the son of Selma (née Rosen) and Abraham Schumer.
 His father ran an exterminating business, and his mother was a homemaker.
 He and his family are Jewish, and he is a second cousin, once removed, of comedian Amy Schumer.
 His ancestors originated from the town of Chortkiv, Galicia, in what is now western Ukraine.

 Schumer attended Brooklyn public schools, scoring 1600 on the SAT and graduating as the valedictorian of James Madison High School in 1967.
 He competed for Madison High on the television quiz show It's Academic.
 He attended Harvard College, where he originally majored in chemistry before switching to social studies after volunteering on Eugene McCarthy's presidential campaign in 1968.
 After graduating magna cum laude and Phi Beta Kappa in 1971, Schumer attended Harvard Law School, earning his Juris Doctor with honors in 1974.
-He passed the New York state bar in early 1975, but never practiced law, choosing a career in politics instead.
+He passed the New York state bar in early 1975, but never practiced law, opting rather for a career in politics.

 Early career (1975–1998)

-In 1974, Schumer ran for and was elected to the New York State Assembly, filling a seat previously held by Schumer's mentor, Congressman Stephen Solarz.
+In 1974, Schumer ran for and was elected to the New York State Assembly, filling a seat previously held by Schumer's mentor, U.S. representative Stephen Solarz.
 Schumer served three terms, from 1975 to 1981, sitting in the 181st, 182nd and 183rd New York State Legislatures.
-He has never lost an election.

-In 1980, 16th district Congresswoman Elizabeth Holtzman won the Democratic nomination for the Senate seat of Republican Jacob Javits.
+In 1980, 16th district U.S. representative Elizabeth Holtzman won the Democratic nomination for the Senate seat of Republican Jacob Javits.
 Schumer ran for Holtzman's vacated House seat and won.
 He was reelected eight times from the Brooklyn and Queens-based district, which changed numbers twice in his tenure (it was numbered the 16th from 1981 to 1983, the 10th from 1983 to 1993, and the 9th from 1993).
 In 1982, as a result of redistricting, Schumer faced a potential matchup with Solarz, but the matchup did not materialize.
 In preparation, Schumer "set about making friends on Wall Street, tapping the city's top law firms and securities houses for campaign donations.
 'I told them I looked like I had a very difficult reapportionment fight.
 If I were to stand a chance of being re-elected, I needed some help,' he would later tell the Associated Press."

-Schumer introduced The Religious Freedom Restoration Act (also known as RFRA) on March 11, 1993.
+Schumer introduced the Religious Freedom Restoration Act (also known as RFRA) on March 11, 1993.

-As a member of the House Judiciary Committee, Schumer was one of four members of Congress who oversaw the House investigation (leading the Democratic defense of the Clinton administration), of the Waco siege hearings in 1995.
+As a member of the House Judiciary Committee, Schumer was one of four members of Congress who oversaw the House investigation (leading the Democratic party's defense of the Clinton administration), of the Waco siege hearings in 1995.